hoplon/javelin/README.md

 ## Lenses

 Lenses separate reads and writes in the cell graph.
-They are formula cells created with a special callback that provides the write implementation.
+They are formula cells created with an extra argument&mdash;a special callback that provides the write implementation.
 The read implementation is provided by the underlying cell formula.

 For example: